prathamVaidya/supercode-tinymce-plugin/README.md

 ## Compatibility

-Supercode is compatible with the latest versions of TinyMCE and supports modern web browsers, ensuring a smooth editing experience for all users.
+Supercode is compatible with the latest versions of TinyMCE and supports all the themes.
 I have only tested it on v7 till now.
-Create an issue if it has or has not worked for your version.
+Create an issue if it has or has not worked for your tinymce version.
+As per my knowledge it should work with all the tinyMCE versions after v5.

 ## Todos

 - [x] Added parser and renderer
-- [] Add i18n support for localization
+- [ ] Add i18n support for localization
-- [] Allow Custom Key bindings
+- [ ] Allow Custom Key bindings
-- [] Preserve cursor position on mode change
+- [ ] Preserve cursor position on mode change
-- [] Resize support for Supercode editor.
+- [ ] Resize support for Supercode editor.
 (Current behavior: supercode will not resize until user goes back to TinyMCE visual mode)
-- [] Optimizations for Markdown editor
+- [ ] Optimizations for Markdown editor

 ## Contributing